hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/configuring_sawtooth/validator_configuration_file.rst

 more information.)
 Specifying an option on the command line overrides the setting in the configuration file.

+Note: By default, the config directory is /etc/sawtooth/.
+See :doc:`path_configuration_file` for more information.

-An example configuration file is in ``/sawtooth-core/validator/packaging/validator.toml.example``.
+An example configuration file is in ``/etc/sawtooth/validator.toml.example``.
 To create a validator configuration file, copy the example file to the config directory and name it ``validator.toml``.
 Then edit the file to change the example configuration options as necessary for your system.